espenbh/BoostCompTrack/README.md

 ---

-**BoostCompTrack** is developed to support the aquaculture industry in achieving **continuous, automated, and precise** salmon welfare monitoring.
+**BoostCompTrack** is developed as part of the cAIge project, funded by the Research Council of Norway, to support the aquaculture industry in achieving **continuous, automated, and precise** salmon welfare monitoring.